 German Cultural Symbols

-Being a historically Christian nation, you can bet that some of the symbols originate from the Holy Roman Empire.
+Being a historically Christian nation, you can bet that some symbols originate from the Holy Roman Empire.
 These include the holy crucifix and the eagle.
-In fact, the eagle is the national animal of Germany and the main figure in the country’s coat of arms.
+The eagle is the national animal of Germany and the main figure in the country’s coat of arms.

-- The Oak Tree: The oak tree is a symbol of strength and stability and is often used to represent Germany.
+- The Oak Tree: The oak tree symbolizes strength and stability and is often used to represent Germany.

 - The Colors Black, Red, and Gold: These are the colors of the German flag and are also featured on the country’s coat of arms.

-- Bread and Salt: These are considered to be two of the most important staples in German cuisine.
+- Bread and Salt: These are two of the most important staples in German cuisine.
 As such, they are often used as gifts to welcome visitors into a home.

 - Artists: Famous names in German art, philosophy, and politics, such as Johann Wolfgang von Goethe, Friedrich Nietzsche, and Karl Marx.
 These are figures that are also quite well-known all over the world.